The Ultimate Guide to Driver Behavior Monitoring in Car Sharing

 Benefits Of Driver Behavior Monitoring

-Increase your vehicles’ lifespan.
-Your customers usually treat your vehicles differently from their own.
+Your customers usually treat car sharing vehicles differently from their own.
 They have no feeling of ownership towards them, so they feel less responsible for taking care of them.
 This lack of personal investment often leads to more reckless driving, elevating the risk of damages, and decreasing your vehicles’ lifetime value.
-“Don’t be gentle, it’s a rental!”
+Don’t be gentle, it’s a rental!
 With driver monitoring systems, you can start to prevent vehicle abuse and irresponsible driving.
 Cultivate a culture of responsibility and driver safety by letting your customers know that reckless driving is being tracked.

-Learn about incidents your customers won’t tell you about.
-Allocating damages is difficult if your overlook them or don’t find them in time.
+Allocating damages is difficult if you overlook them or don’t find them in time.
 Too often, operators end up having to cover costs out of their own pocket if customers refuse to take responsibility for their damages.
 For example, the image below-left shows a flat tire that would have been dismissed as a routine incident if not for the driver behavior data below-right that showed it was a result of reckless driving.
 Read more about this incident in the recap of our webinar about advanced data for shared mobility.

 In the worst case, those damages can put the safety of the next driver at risk.
 A driver behavior monitoring system will alert you to incidents, so you won’t have to rely on your customers input.
-You’ll know which cars to pull out of service for further assessment, and you’ll have the time and geo-stamped proof needed to assess responsibility the the right customer.
+You’ll know which cars to pull out of service for further assessment, and you’ll have the time and geo-stamped proof needed to assess responsibility the right customer.

-Be aware of incoming fees.
 It’s frustrating to get a letter with a speeding ticket for one of your rented vehicles.
 It’s even worse if it happens many times for different customers.
 The more tickets you collect, the more effort you have to put in to find out which customer is responsible for each one.
 Driver behavior monitoring will make you aware of speeding events in real time.
 With this information, you can prepare the next steps for incoming fees for speeding and other infractions.
 Allocate the fees to the exact rental period with proof of the infraction.

-Get live updates on all critical vehicle events.
 Monitoring your vehicles 24/7 is too much effort, yet you would like to get updates on the most critical incidents.
-Certain driver behavior-enabled telematics devices, such as our CloudBoxx, will send your alerts about accidents involving your vehicles.
+Certain driver behavior-enabled telematics devices, such as our CloudBoxx, will send you alerts about accidents involving your vehicles.
 You’ll then be able to call your customers to check on their well-being and call emergency services if necessary.
 You’ll also be able to quickly prepare a reconstruction of the accident using the driver monitoring data and prepare for an inspection of the damages.

 How Driver Behavior Tracking Works